rtx-on/rtx-explore/README.md

 # RTX-Explore - DXR Path Tracer

-# Project Goal
 <p align="center">
   <img src="https://github.com/rtx-on/rtx-explore/blob/master/Images/gifs/pathtracer.gif"/>
 </p>

+# Project Goal
-Our group implemented a Path Tracer that runs on Nvidia's & Microsoft's DirectX Raytracing platform. **Our code does NOT require an actual RTX GPU**.
+With this project, our group planned to leverage the power of Nvidia's & Microsoft's new DirectX Raytracing platform to implement a fast Path Tracer. **Our code does NOT require an actual RTX GPU**.
 A Shader Model 6.0 (sm 6.0) compatible GPU is enough, given that you import the [fallback layer](https://github.com/rtx-on/rtx-explore/blob/master/README.md#building--running).

 # Path Tracing Intro
 <p align="center">